JVHallam/kata_azure_pipelines/readme.md

 ## Templating

-* Create a pair of templates:
+* Create a template:
-    * One for the siteCode stage,
+    * for the sitecode stage
-        * parameters:
+    * make it take one parameter ( being the sitecode )
-            * siteCode ( singular )
+    * make it a string

-        * Leave the each in the main template
+* Call the template from the main pipeline.yaml

-    * One for bonus stage
+* TEST:
-        * Leave the conditional in the main template
+    * There's no code in the in the each, other than declaring the use of a template

-* When ran, these templates should result in the same thing as before
+    * When the pipeline is called, it results in the same effects are before

 ---